jvitku/designer/basicea/README.md

 ### TODO

 * logging of genomes and fitnesses into the file

 * still some printing to console

 * Implement and use the interface Encoding

 ### Chagelog

+* multi-thread `QLambda` example works, only the `jroscore` crashes often for more than 2 threads, test with `roscore`

 * unit tests support multi-treaded evolution, it works